 2:30 pm to 3:00 pm – Daryl Greaser – NRMG.org and beyond!

-3:00 pm to 3:30 pm – Ian Chechet - Bliss Borehole & the Greatest Weekend of my Life.
+3:00 pm to 3:30 pm – Ian Chechet - The Discovery of Bliss Borehole in Fort Stanton Cave, New Mexico

 3:30 pm to 3:45 pm – Dr. Alan Cooper and Dr. Julie Meachen (from afar) - Nuclear DNA testing of Pleistocene-era fossils found in Natural Trap Cave